3.1.3 Schematic Representation of an Economic System

 An economy can be described in many ways.
 Here it is illustrated as a system for the creation and distribution of wealth – with its inputs and outputs, and its controls and enablers:

 The conventions adopted here need some explanation:

-- Sales and purchases are not shown separately in this diagram as flows of money.
-Instead, the difference between them is shown, as the wealth created: the amount by which the price paid by a customer exceeds the cost of supplies consumed.
+● Sales and purchases are not shown separately in this diagram as flows of money.
+Instead, the wealth created is shown: the amount by which the price paid by a customer exceeds the cost of supplies consumed.

-- Wealth creators can then spend some of the profit.
-The larger arrow in the diagram emphasises its importance: the desire to spend is the principle incentive for creating wealth.
+● Wealth creators can then spend some of the proceeds.
+The larger arrow in the diagram emphasises its importance: the desire to spend is the principal incentive for creating wealth.